“Give me everything mangled and bruised, and I will make a light of it to make you weep, and we will have rain, and we will begin again.”

 – Deena Metzger

-Blending Western psychology and Eastern spiritual practices, bringing mindful attention and loving awareness, and helping those dealing with all aspects of recovery in the aftermath of addiction and trauma.
+Blending Western psychology and Eastern spiritual practices, bringing mindful attention and loving awareness to all aspects of recovery.

 “Because a human being is endowed with empathy, he violates the natural order if he does not reach out to those who need care.
 Responding to this empathy, one is in harmony with the order of things, with dharma; otherwise one is not.” – Dayananda Saraswati